top of page

 10. Music & SFX: If you're getting your demo produced professionally, this service is usually included.
 Having music in your reel is a great way to separate one voice from another, but it's completely optional and not always necessary.
 Sound effects are also optional, but they can add great nuance to your various takes within the demo.

 11. Voice Effects: It is recommended that you do not add effects to your vocals in your demo.
 Directors need to hear your voice for what it is.
 Do not add vocal changing effects and do not artificially alter the pitch of your voice.
-(Example: robot vocal effect, monster vocal effect, vocal warping, radio filter, etc...)
+(Example: robot vocal effect, monster vocal effect, radio filter, etc...)

 13. Agents: If you are seeking representation with a talent agency, then having a commercial demo can help.
 Your agent makes money when YOU make money, and they need to know that you can book various types of voice-over, especially the gigs that offer the highest compensation rates.